universetraveller/catena4j/docs/commands.md

   - Uses `JUnit4Helper`
   - Single classloader for all tests
   - Best for quick test runs
+  - Identical results compared with Defects4J on most tests

 - **Level 2**: Per-class isolated classloader
   - Uses `JUnit4Helper1`
   - New classloader for each test class
   - Better isolation, slight performance cost
+  - Avoid influence of test cases order which level 1 could not handle
+  - More identical results than level 1

 - **Level 3**: Ant's JUnit task (slowest, most isolated)
   - Uses standard Ant JUnit runner
   - Maximum isolation
   - Highest overhead
+  - It is the way Defects4J uses
+  - Identical results compared with Defects4J on all tests

 **Test Output**:
 - **List mode**: Writes all tests to `<work_dir>/all_tests`